+0 things innate

+Empiricist

+'''

+1+ things innate

+= nativist

+some innate things are domain-general

+1+ innate things

+generativist

+(= linguistic nativist)

+domain-specific

+all innate things are domain-general

+constructionist

+0 innate things

+(= non-linguistic nativist)

+domain-specific

+'''

+Recap

-Another way to think about it nothing innate at least one thing innate empiricist at least one thing domain-specific nativist, generativist empiricist nothing domain-specific nativist, constructionist Recap One the reasons most developmental linguistic researchers are nativists of some kind is because of all the induction problems in language acquisition - this makes the input "impoverished" in a crucial way.
+One the reasons most developmental linguistic researchers are nativists of some kind is because of all the induction problems in language acquisition - this makes the input "impoverished" in a crucial way.

 Some current approaches to how language acquisition works include the linguistic nativist (generativist) approach and the non-linguistic nativist (constructionist) approach.
 Both believe in innate knowledge, though only the generativist approach believes at least some of that knowledge is domain-specific.

 Questions?